eebigger/elizabethbigger/README.md

 6. Your content is in the directory `content`.
 Update this by chnging the md files in there, or by adding new files.
 If you want to add images, add them in the `static/images` directory.

 ### Updating the live site
-You can use a terminal for this, or the source control tools in VS Code
+You can use a terminal for this, or the source control tools in VS Code.

-The cli way:

-- commit changes

-`git commit -a`

-*note: this commits ALL changes.
-You might not want to do that
+- in VS Code fo to the source control tab
+- review changed files and press '+' to stage the changes.

-- push changes to origin
+-

-`git push`

 ### [OLD] Updating the live site